 What are the Benefits?

 There are several benefits to trenchless sewer repair.
-First, it saves money because there is no need to dig up your yard or basement to access the pipes.
+First, it saves money because digging up your yard or basement is unnecessary to access the pipes.
 Second, it is much faster than traditional methods.
 Third, it is safer because there is less chance of damaging nearby structures.
 Fourth, it is easier because it does not require special equipment.
 Finally, it is environmentally friendly because it reduces the number of times sewage gets dumped into landfills.

 How Did Things Use to Be?